-Dates of Battle of the Boyne in United Kingdom
+Dates of Battle of the Boyne in the United Kingdom

 The Battle of the Boyne, commemorated annually on 12 July in Northern Ireland, marks King William III's victory over King James II in 1690.
 Known as "The Twelfth," it is celebrated with parades, bonfires, and cultural events, reflecting its significance in Protestant heritage and history across the region.